 - Visitors must be pre-approved by their sponsor or NASA POC.
-Sponsors/POCs must provide a list of names to Colonial Parking.
-Contact Colonial Parking at (202) 358-2415 to arrange for this service.
+Sponsors/POCs must submit a list of names to the Parking Garage team at (202) 358-2415 or HQfirstname.lastname@example.org

 - Individuals who do not have a Government issued ID must be added to a clearance list maintained by the Security Office.